paperless-ngx/paperless-ngx/README.rst

 2. Set it up to "scan to FTP" or something similar.
 It should be able to push scanned images to a server without you having to do anything.
 If your scanner doesn't know how to automatically upload the file somewhere, you can always do that manually.
+Paperless doesn't care how the documents get into its local consumption directory.
-3. Have the target server run the *Paperless* consumption script to OCR the PDF and index it into a local database.
+3. Have the target server run the Paperless consumption script to OCR the PDF and index it into a local database.
 4. Use the web frontend to sift through the database and find what you want.
 5. Download the PDF you need/want via the web interface and do whatever you